francois-rd/coma/docs/source/tutorials/command.rst

    configs or regular parameters, but never ``inline``.
 This is done to avoid duplicate parameter values when executing the command at runtime.

-See the :ref:`example <command_inspection_example>` below to get a better sense of how this gets applied.
+See the example below to get a better sense of how this gets applied.

 .. _command_inspection_example: